jagregory/abrash-zen-of-asm/src/chapter-07.md

 out   dx,al
 ```

-Likewise, `in`, which reads data from a port, always uses AL or AX for the destination operand, and may use either a constant port value between 0 and 255 or the port pointed to by DX as the source operand.
+Likewise, `in`{.nasm}, which reads data from a port, always uses AL or AX for the destination operand, and may use either a constant port value between 0 and 255 or the port pointed to by DX as the source operand.
 Here are the two ways to read a value from port 255 into AL:

 ```nasm
 in    al,0ffh